 Staff Writer and Content Manager

-Mary Catherine (MC) O’Connor is focused on bringing the work of Cyclotron Road fellows, and the program's mission to support and empower them, to a wider audience.
+Mary Catherine (MC) O’Connor brings the work of Cyclotron Road fellows, and the program's mission to support and empower them, to a wider audience.
 Prior to joining Cyclotron Road, she spent 15 years reporting on environmental issues, technology, and recreation as an independent journalist and staffer for trade magazines.
 Her work has appeared in publications including Outside, The Guardian, Wall Street Journal, Al Jazeera America, Pacific Standard, and Wired.
-She also co-founded Climate Confidential, an ad-free, reader-supported online magazine dedicated to deepening the conversation about people, businesses, and society reckoning with climate change.
+She also co-founded Climate Confidential, a magazine dedicated to deepening the conversation about people, businesses, and society reckoning with climate change.
 O’Connor supports Cyclotron Road as an employee of Activate.

 Email: mc [at] cyclotronroad [dot] org